13 Jan How Can an Accountant Help in the Divorce Process?

 Having an accountant will provide you with someone with the financial know-how to accurately calculate the debts, assets, and financial needs of both people involved in the divorce, which ultimately can be presented as evidence in front of a judge.
 This can dramatically increase your chances of being granted a quick and speedy divorce in Florida, as well as allow both people to move quickly on with their lives instead of spending months in a prolonged divorce process.

 Furthermore, if the two individuals decide to take it to court instead of having a cooperative divorce (where both spouses agree to the terms of their divorce outside of court), having an accountant along will help settle the terms of contentious issues.
-For example, an accountant can provide evidence of both people’s financial situations in order to accurately determine child support figures, as well as expedite the process of coming to a final decision.
+For example, an accountant can provide evidence of both people’s financial situations in order to accurately determine child support figures, as well as expedite the process in coming to a final decision.